solidjs/solid-docs-legacy/langs/en/tutorials/bindings_classlist/lesson.md

-Solid supports using both `class` and `className` to set the `className` property on an element.
+Solid uses `class` to set the `className` property on an element.
 However it is often convenient to conditionally set classes.
 For that reason, Solid has a built-in `classList` JSX attribute that takes an object where the key is the class name(s) and the value is a boolean expression.
 When true, the class is applied, and when false, it is removed.

 In the example, we can replace: